Gabriel Iancu: Termalica Nieciecza

 In September 2017, Iancu joined Polish club Termalica Nieciecza on a two-year deal.
 Two weeks later, he made his Ekstraklasa debut by coming on as a substitute and scoring the winner in a 2–1 victory against Lechia Gdańsk.

 Return to Romania

 Iancu returned to Romania for the 2018–19 season, playing in quick succession for Voluntari and Dunărea Călărași before being once again re-signed by Viitorul Constanța in June 2019.
 He managed to become top scorer of the 2019–20 Liga I by netting 18 goals from 28 appearances.

 Akhmat Grozny

 Iancu earned a €500,000 transfer to Akhmat Grozny on 13 January 2021, signing a three-and-a-half-year contract with the Russian Premier League club.

+Various loans

 On 3 February 2022, Iancu returned for a third time to Viitorul, now renamed Farul Constanța, on loan for the remainder of the season.

 On 20 July 2022, Iancu signed for FC U Craiova after his loan at Farul expired.
 On 13 February 2023, Iancu joined Hermannstadt until the end of the 2022–23 season.

+Hermannstadt

+On 10 June 2023, Iancu returned to Hermannstadt on a permanent basis and signed a two-year contract.